zbalkan/wresult/README.md

 ## Hidden Arguments

 In order to support testing, the tool has provided hidden parameters that are not visible on the help menu.
 The users must provide all 3 of them if needed.
 Otherwise, the tool will fall back to default locations for the undefined paths.
-This is designed to test and validate configuration changes with out breaking the agent.
+This is designed to test and validate configuration changes without breaking the agent.

-They are subject to change and must be considered undocumented API.
+These arguments are for testing only.
+They are subject to change and should be treated as an undocumented API.

 ```shell
 --agent_conf_path (-ap): Custom path for agent.conf.